jlelong/LaTeX-Workshop-wiki/FAQ.md

 On some platforms, `synctex` does not work well with the path containing non-ASCII characters either.
 In such cases, please use a built-in `synctex` functionality.
 See [Viewing & Synctex](View#latex-workshopsynctexsynctexjsenabled).

+## The LaTeX sidebar keeps reopening

+If you like to work with no sidebar in Visual Studio Code and yet the LaTeX sidebar keeps showing up each time you switch focus from a non TeX file to a TeX file, you need to set `latex-workshop.view.autoActivateLatex.enabled` to `false`.